Understanding Notice of Opposition From US Trademark Lawyer | Drishti Law

 What is a Notice of Opposition?

 Whenever an applicant applies for a trademark, be it a 1a (in-use) or 1b (intent-to-use) application, an examining attorney at the USPTO is assigned to review and potentially clear the application for publication in the trademark official gazette.
-After a mark’s publication, a third party has 30 days to oppose the application on various grounds discussed previously on my website and youtube channel
+After a mark’s publication, a third party has 30 days to oppose the application on various grounds discussed previously on my website and youtube channel.

 The most common basis for filing an opposition is a likelihood of confusion between the two marks.
+For more information on how the USPTO handles disputes, check out our blog on trademark office disputes.

 • Brand owners have a responsibility to police and enforce their trademarks, or they risk weakening the brand’s strength in the marketplace.